stickies-v/bitcoin-devwiki/P2P-IRC-meetings.md

 ## 22 Sept 2020

-Follow-up on "What would a good transaction propagation framework look like?
+- Follow-up on "What would a good transaction propagation framework look like?
 See a first draw Transactions propagation design goals [#19820](https://github.com/bitcoin/bitcoin/issues/19820) (ariard)
+- Overview of [https://github.com/bitcoin/bitcoin/pull/19988](https://github.com/bitcoin/bitcoin/pull/19988) (motivation/design philosphy rather than technical details that can be found in the PR)

 ## 8 Sept 2020